Socrates Jones: Pro Philosopher: Gameplay

 In this game, the player can ask for clarification, press for backing, question relevance, or (unpictured) challenge with evidence.

 The gameplay of Socrates Jones: Pro Philosopher heavily borrows from that of the Ace Attorney series, modifying the catchphrase "Objection!" to "Nonsense!" to fit the game's topic.
-The players can examine each sentence of their opponents and ask for clarification, ask for the sentence's relevance or ask the opponent to back up her his statement.
+The players can examine each sentence of their opponents and ask for clarification, ask for the sentence's relevance or ask the opponent to back up their statement.
 Players can also challenge their opponents' claims by bringing up a counter-argument collected earlier in the argument.
 According to speakers at the 2014 ifMUD Interactive Fiction discussion, "the character has a set of things they need to explain/justify/come to terms with, and then a series of rhetorical moves they can make".

 Claims by opponents are drawn from the "common ground" of what both the player-character Socrates and the opponent agree to be true.
 The opponent then builds on his claims in order to draw a conclusion.
 If a claim is vague, irrelevant or does not build up from the common ground, the player can question it.
 The players win a round when they challenge a statement made by their opponents with a counter-argument.
 The game has a "chronological difficulty curve", which increases the challenge as players meet characters who lived more recently.

 If players make too many mistakes, their credibility meters deplete.
 When Socrates loses all of his credibility, the game ends and players can restart the round.
 The music mimics that of the Ace Attorney series, with simple, repeating motifs that gradually increase the sense of urgency as the player proceeds through the game.